Camilo-Suarez98/excercise-results/README.md

 ```

 ## Built with 🛠️:
 - React: [https://react.dev/](https://react.dev/)
 - TailwindCSS [https://tailwindcss.com/](https://tailwindcss.com/)

-## Autor ✒️
+## Author ✒️
 - **Camilo Suarez** - _Developer_ - [https://github.com/Camilo-Suarez98](https://github.com/Camilo-Suarez98)

 ### How the app works

-The app allows you to attach an excel file to verify multiple results with the info.
+The app allows you to attach an Excel file to verify multiple results with the info.
 This is the main view:

 <img width="664" alt="image" src="https://github.com/Camilo-Suarez98/exercise-results/assets/68169750/eb67ec83-4b7b-4542-9f42-98bfc7bf65aa">

-This is what the app looks like when the excel file is attached, starts with a loader to analyze the results:
+This is what the app looks like when the Excel file is attached, starts with a loader to analyze the results:

 <img width="601" alt="image" src="https://github.com/Camilo-Suarez98/excercise-results/assets/68169750/0a02755c-008f-43d8-92bb-242c94282b4a">